Indigo (Chris Brown album): Release and promotion

-During Brown's birthday party on May 5, 2019, the singer previewed some songs from the album, and announced its release for June 21, 2019, later admitting a possible postponement to a week later, on June 28.
+During Brown's birthday party on May 5, 2019, the singer previewed several songs from the album, and announced its release for June 21, 2019, later admitting a possible postponement to a week later, on June 28.
 He later revealed the artwork of the album and its track list between May and June 2019.
 On June 8, Brown released "No Guidance" featuring Drake as a single.
 It debuted at number nine on the US Billboard Hot 100, making it Chris Brown's 15th top-ten song, and becoming his highest-charting song as a lead artist since 2013's "Loyal" as well.

 Indigo was released on June 28, 2019.
-In August he hinted an upcoming deluxe version of the album, confirming it on September 27.
+Following its release, the album did not receive any promotion through interviews or television appearances, making it Brown's first album to be promoted without any public appearances, outside his social media accounts.
+In August, he hinted an upcoming deluxe version of the album, which he officially confirmed on September 27.
 On October 4, 2019, Brown released an expanded version of Indigo entitled Indigo Extended, which included 10 additional songs, making the extended version a total of 42 songs.

 In January 2020 Brown announced on his Instagram profile that the album was about to get a "mini movie" visual version.
-Later on March 9, 2020 he confirmed its working posting a short video snippet of futuristic graphics accompanied by the song "Red".
+Later on March 9, 2020, he confirmed its working posting a short video snippet of futuristic graphics accompanied by the song "Red".
 He captioned the video with "INDIGO MOVIE STARTS PRODUCTION SOON".
 However the mini movie ended up never happening, with speculations that it didn't because of the starting of COVID-19 pandemic.